BloomTech-Labs/labspt2-auto-invoicer/README2.md

 #### On Company Model:

+- company(companyID: `${companyID}`) query will search for a single company with id and return to the client with that company.
+- `companies` query will return all companies

 #### On Customer Model:

+- customer(customerID: `${customerID}`) query will search for a single customer with id and return to the client with that customer.
+- `customers` query will return all customers

 #### On User Model:

+- user(user: `${userID}`) query will search for a single user with id and return to the client with that user.
+- `users` query will return all users

 #### On Invoice Model:

+- invoice(invoice: `${invoiceID}`) query will search for a single invoice with id and return to the client with that invoice.
+- `invoices` query will return all invoices

 #### On Item Model:

+- TBD

 ### Mutations: